cottonstartiet/react-app-base/readme.md

 Follow the steps below to run the node api server:

 **Steps**
 1. Rename `.env.sample` to `.env`.
-This file will contain all your secrets and connection strings.
+This file contains all your secrets and connection strings.
 1. Provide the values required in the `.env` file.

 **On Windows:**
-Open a command prompt in the root of the repository and run the below or opena a command prompt in the `node-server` directory:
+Open a command prompt in the root of the repository and run the below command and navigate to the `node-server` directory:
 ```
 cd node-server
 ```